warmspringwinds/mspaint_gan/README.md

 # Possible improvements

-The project was done as a part of experiments related to the [paper](https://github.com/warmspringwinds/segmentation_in_style).
+The project was done as a part of exploratory experiments related to the [paper](https://github.com/warmspringwinds/segmentation_in_style).

 Things that can be done to improve the results: